JimyZ13/ADDRESS/README.md

 - k: the number of agents
 - t: the runtime limit
 - outputPaths: the output file that contains the paths
+- algorithm: the algorithm to run for choosing a destroy heuristic in ADDRESS
+- b: the flag to insert ADDRESS into MAPF-LNS's ALNS framework
+- epsilon: floating point number to specify the epsilon in epsilon-related algorithms in ADDRESS
+- decay: floating point number to specify the decay in decay-related algorithms in ADDRESS
+- k: the "k"-most delayed agents which address chooses from in ADDRESS
+- regions: the number of regions to split the map into in ADDRESS
 - banditAlgo: the multi-armed bandit algorithm used in BALANCE
 - neighborCandidateSizes: the number of neighborhood size options
-- seed: the random seed

--- algorithm: this is the algorithm to use in the destroy strategy -- b: this is the control the subset that alns choses from, destroyStrategy must be Adaptive for this to work.
-This parameter also overrides the algorithm parameter: if b==canonical, algorithm is set to canonical, else algorithm is set to bernoulie.

 You can find more details and explanations for all parameters with:
 ```